 And then you realize that something similar to what happened in Zagreus happened in The End of Time, when Ten's regeneration blew up the console room.
 That must have hurt.

 Goldilocks is the single scariest Doctor Who villain ever.
 Mechanical puppet voiced by Bonnie Langford?
 Hilarious.
-Mechanical puppet voiced by Bonnie Langford who is a Complete Monster, will brainwash you with fairy dust and is working for the Divergents?
+Mechanical puppet voiced by Bonnie Langford who will brainwash you with fairy dust and is working for the Divergents?
 Really scary.

 Scherzo, which follows Zagreus, is drive-you-crazy horrifying in its simplicity— it's a "two hander" with no special effects, but they make completely disturbing use of it.
 The Doctor and Charley are trapped in a long white hallway, completely silent, and start to slowly lose all feeling and sense of time (which for the Doctor especially is like having a limb ripped off).
 Then they start coming across bodies, which look like Charley, which they eat, as they have no other sustenance.
 And that is all before they discover there's something in there with them that's stealing their voices...